Managing missing data with pandas

 ['timestamp', 'username', 'heartrate']

-thresh requires a certain number of NA values, in our case 90% before axis=1 lashes a column.
+thresh requires a certain number of NA values, in our case 90%, before axis=1 hides a column.

-With pandas.DataFrame.isnull we can find missing values and with pandas.DataFrame.any we find out if an element is valid, usually via a column.
+With pandas.DataFrame.isnull, we can find missing values, and with pandas.DataFrame.any, we can find out whether an element is valid, usually across a column.

 [13]: